Se piangi, se ridi

-"Se piangi, se ridi" (English: "If you cry, if you laugh") is a song written by Gianni Marchetti, Roberto Satti and Mogol.
+"Se piangi, se ridi" (English: "If you cry, if you laugh") is a song written by Gianni Marchetti, Bobby Solo and Mogol.

 It was first performed during the 15th edition of the Sanremo Music Festival, in January 1965, when Italian singer Bobby Solo and American folk band The New Christy Minstrels performed two different versions of the song, winning the competition.